-From 1 July 2021, the Home Office Referral Scheme will affect where and how EEA and non-EEA citizens give notice of intention to marry or enter civil partnership.
+From 1 July 2021, the Home Office Referral Scheme affects where and how EEA and non-EEA citizens give notice of intention to marry or enter civil partnership.
 EEA refers to people from countries of the European Economic Area plus Switzerland.

 - EEA citizens who do not have settled or pre-settled status will be in the scope of the referral scheme.
 This means there will be an additional Home Office statutory referral fee of £24.
 Civil preliminaries require a minimum notice period of 29 days and this may be extended to a maximum of 71 days if the Home Office wish to investigate the proposed marriage or civil partnership.